Dr Petros Karatsareas

 Research

-I specialise in the sociolinguistics of multilingualism.
-I explore language practices and language ideologies in contexts of migration and transnational mobility with a focus on the UK and primarily London.
-I am especially interested in ideologies around, and attitudes towards, non-standardised varieties or otherwise minoritised and hierarchised linguistic resources and repertoires.
-Working on·with·for minoritised groups of migrant origin, I examine the role language plays in processes and experiences of discrimination, precarisation, deskilling, and downward occupational mobility among people on the move.
-I am also interested in community language education in diasporic settings and the role different educational initiatives play in shaping language practices and ideologies.
-To this date, I have pursued these avenues of research through ethnographically-oriented investigations of different groups of speakers of Greek in London, including people who migrated to the UK from Albania, Cyprus, and Greece at different times in recent history and under varying social conditions.
+I specialise in the sociolinguistics of multilingualism, focusing on language practices and ideologies within contexts of migration and transnational mobility, particularly in the UK and primarily in London.
+My research explores ideologies, attitudes, and practices surrounding non-standardised, minoritised, and hierarchised linguistic resources and repertoires.
+Working on·with·for with minoritised groups of migrant origin, I investigate the role of language in experiences of discrimination and creating difference.
+I am also interested in community language education in diasporic contexts and how various educational initiatives shape language practices and ideologies.
+My research to date has been ethnographically oriented, examining diverse Greek-speaking communities in London, including people from Albania, Cyprus, and Greece, who have migrated to the UK under varying social and historical conditions.

 “Makers, advocates, and users of language policy as co-creators of sociolinguistic research: onward migrants in London”.
-This project examines the linguistic challenges that three groups of onward migrants in the UK face in their everyday lives (people who, before migrated to the UK, had migrated from Albania to Greece; from Brazil to Italy; and, from Colombia to Greece); the linguistic needs that they have; and the extent to which these are known and met by existing policy makers and policy advocates.
+This project explored the linguistic challenges encountered by three groups of onward migrants to the UK: individuals who previously migrated from Albania to Greece, Brazil to Italy, and Colombia to Greece.
+It investigated their linguistic needs and examined how effectively these needs are addressed by policymakers and advocates.

 “Migrant food, languages, and identities in the dawn of the post-Brexit and COVID-19 era”.
-This project examines how migrants who work in Greek and Italian hospitality businesses in London use the languages they speak, the knowledge they have about Greek and Italian food, and their social networks of other migrants in order to respond to the challenges created by Brexit and the COVID-19 pandemic.
+This study investigated how Greek and Italian migrant hospitality workers in London utilise their linguistic knowledge, food expertise, and social networks to navigate the unique challenges posed by Brexit and the COVID-19 pandemic.

 In the past, I specialised in the study of contact-induced language change.
-In my Ph.D. dissertation, I looked at diachronic change in the morphosyntax of the Modern Greek dialects of inner Asia Minor (Cappadocian, Pontic, Pharasiot, Silliot).
-I carried out extensive research on the diachronic development of gender agreement; the restructuring and simplification of noun inflection; the morphological realisation of direct objects; the cyclical development of the adpositional system; and, the synchronic status of determiner spreading in the language.
+In my Ph.D. dissertation, I examined diachronic change in the morphosyntax of inner Asia Minor Greek Greek (Cappadocian, Pontic, Pharasiot, Silliot).
+I carried out research on the diachronic development of gender agreement; the restructuring and simplification of noun inflection; the morphological realisation of direct objects; the cyclical development of the adpositional system; and, the synchronic status of determiner spreading in the language.

-My research has received the financial support of the British Academy and the Leverhulme Trust through a British Academy Postdoctoral Fellowship (2013), a British Academy Rising Star Engagement Award (2017), and a British Academy/Leverhulme Trust Small Research Grant (2017).
-I have also been awarded flexible funding from the ‘Cross-Language Dynamics: Reshaping Community’ AHRC-funded OWRI programme, the Policy Support Fund and the Participatory Research Fund of Research England, and the Additional QR and Additional RCIF Grant Allocations of UKRI.
+My research has been supported by the British Academy and the Leverhulme Trust, including through through a British Academy Postdoctoral Fellowship (2013), a British Academy Rising Star Engagement Award (2017), and a British Academy/Leverhulme Trust Small Research Grant (2017).
+I have also received flexible funding from the ‘Cross-Language Dynamics: Reshaping Community’ AHRC-funded OWRI programme, the Policy Support Fund and the Participatory Research Fund of Research England, and the Additional QR and Additional RCIF Grant Allocations of UKRI.

-In 2008, I won the R. H. Robins Prize of the Philological Society for the best submission to the Transactions of the Philological Society by a graduate student in the UK.
+In 2008, I was awarded the R. H. Robins Prize of the Philological Society for the best submission to the Transactions of the Philological Society by a UK graduate student.

 Public and Community Engagement

-I am actively involved in a range of initiatives raising awareness about the value and importance of multilingualism for multilingual individuals, diasporic communities and society as a whole.
+I am actively engaged in initiatives that promote the value of multilingualism for multilingual individuals, diasporic communities, and society at large.

 In 2019, Dr Anna Charalambidou (Middlesex University) and I launched the Grenglish Projecta public engagement initiative that brought together members of the UK’s Greek Cypriot diaspora in a crowdsourcing effort to collect linguistic material that reflects the community’s linguistic history.